 In the meantime, here are 4 tips to help you eat well when you have high cholesterol.

-The next time you’re at the store, make it a point to read the food label of everything before you put it in the cart.
+When you’re at the grocery store, make it a point to read the food label of every packaged food before you put it in the cart.
 Choose foods that are low cholesterol—or even no cholesterol!
 The Nutrition Facts label will be incredibly helpful to you as you learn what foods are high cholesterol or high fat.

 You can also limit your dietary cholesterol (how much cholesterol you get from what you eat) by cutting back on egg yolks (use egg substitute or just egg whites) and high-fat meats and poultry.